TDG-Platform/docs/AComp.md

 	# Test Imagery for Tracy, CA: WV02
 	# Setup AComp Task
+	# The data input and output lines must be edited to point to an authorized customer S3 location)
 	acompTask = gbdx.Task('AComp_1.0', exclude_bands='P', data='s3://receiving-dgcs-tdgplatform-com/<file directory>')

 	# Stage AComp output for the Protogen Task